 In 2020, the Company shifted its primary strategic focus to pursuing the large market opportunity created by the global coronavirus pandemic with respect to the sale of air purification and filtration products.
 The Company is offering these products under the trademark "G6 Wellness®" duly registered by US Patent and Trademark Office.
 Based on graphene having extraordinary antiviral and antibacterial properties, the Company recognized that it was well-positioned to play a unique role in satisfying customer demand for existing air filtration products while also developing advanced purification products to address a gap in the market by applying its graphene-based expertise.
 The Company has filed a provisional patent application No. US20210346831A1 that covers the method of manufacturing the graphene oxide based antiviral coating.
 Currently, the Company is working on commercializing this technology and developing consumer products and systems based on this concept.
-The Company engaged an independent testing laboratory to perform various microbial tests of the air purifier prototype being developed, which were announced as having a 99.9% efficacy rate against randomly selected pathogenic microorganisms.
-The Company is currently working with a manufacturer partner overseas to make the air purifier to be sold in the US market.
-It is also planning to obtain all necessary government accreditations and certifications necessary to start offering this new product in US.
+In particular, the Company develoed and launched the "Breathe+"® air purifier and consumable air filter enhanced with graphene oxide and manufacturing according to the Company's proprietary technology.
+The Company engaged an independent testing laboratory to perform various microbial tests of the air purifier being developed, which were announced as having a 99.9% efficacy rate against randomly selected pathogenic microorganisms.